 AAT is diagnosed through these tests:

-- Blood tests to an measure AAT levels in the blood
+- Blood tests to measure AAT levels

-- Genetic testing—to find genetic change that causes AAT deficiency
+- Genetic testing to find genetic change that causes AAT deficiency

 The goal of treatment is to manage symptoms.
 Options to manage lung problems are: